 Another key issue: Should you buy or rent?
 It's often wise to rent an RV for a long weekend trip that doesn't take you too far from home.
 In late summer and fall, dealers sometimes offer time-limited deals.
 This allows you to try out an RV without spending as much money.
 Keep in mind that a new RV can cost as much as a small house.
 You might need to spend $100,000 or more to buy a new RV, so it only makes sense to try a rental for a few times before considering the added financial commitment of a lease or full ownership.

 Your itinerary makes a difference, too.
-Large cities are not RV-friendly, while remote scenic wonders might not offer many decent hotel choices.
+Large cities are not RV-friendly, while remote scenic wonders might not offer many decent hotel options.

 Two of the major costs in any road trip are meals and fuel.
 Consider the prospect of two weeks exploring the American West for a family of four.
 Here's an example: